Jill Dillard And Jessa Seewald Give Updates On Their Boys

 On Saturday, Jill posted an Instagram photo of her holding her youngest baby, Samuel.
 He is sleeping like a little angel, but he does have somewhat of a grimace on his face.
 His mama explained what was going on with her little guy.
 He is apparently at that age where he is getting his molars in and that can be quite painful for babies.
 In addition to that, Jill also said that he is sick.
 She didn’t say whether he had a cold or something else, but having both issues is probably making Samuel quite uncomfortable and cranky.

-The 27-year-old Duggar daughter wrote on her Instagram, “This #poorlittlefella is cutting molars and sick!
-So sad when they’re not feeling well but glad he’s getting a nap!”
+“This #poorlittlefella is cutting molars and sick!
+So sad when they’re not feeling well but glad he’s getting a nap!” the 27-year-old Duggar daughter wrote on her Instagram.

 Samuel’s older brother, Israel, was nowhere to be found in the snapshot.
 His dad, Derick Dillard, may have been taking care of him while his mom tended to her youngest.
 Since it was a Saturday, Derick most likely was not in school at the time.
 The Dillards had recently made the announcement that he was attending law school at the University of Arkansas.
 He will be quite busy and not home as often as he was over the summer to help Jill out.